pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 ```

-## 1.7 Enable diagnostic settings to collect logs from your AKS deployment
+## 1.7 Create diagnostic settings to collect logs from your AKS deployment

 Get the resource ID of your AKS cluster (needed below)
 ````